Raducanu knocked out of Australian Open

-Australian Open 2022: Resilient Emma Raducanu defeated by Danka Kovinic
+Australian Open 2022: Emma Raducanu beaten by Danka Kovinic

 Last updated on .From the section Tennis